cue-lang/cue/doc/tutorial/kubernetes/README.md

 $ cue eval ./... > snapshot
 ```

+We focus on the objects defined in the various `kube.cue` files.
 A quick inspection reveals that many of the Deployments and Services share
 common structure.